Marital Stability With Committed Couples: A Revealed Preference Analysis: Stable Marriage with Committed Couples

-for every $m\in M$ and $w\in W$ such that there are no permissible blocking coalitions. \end{defn}
+If at least one of the two inequalities above is strict, we say that the pair $(m,w)$ is a {\it blocking pair}.
+A coalition $(S,\hat\sigma, t)$ is a {\it blocking coalition with transfers} if every rematched couple $(m, \hat\sigma(m)) \in S$ is weakly blocking and at least one is blocking.

+\paragraph*{Core.} We now turn to defining the core of the marriage game. \begin{defn} An allocation $\alpha$ is in the {\bf core}, $C(\Gamma)$, of marriage game $\Gamma$, if there are no permissible blocking coalitions. \end{defn}

+\begin{defn} An allocation $\alpha$ is in the {\bf core with transfers}, $C_T(\Gamma)$, of a marriage game $\Gamma$, if there are no permissible blocking coalitions with transfers. \end{defn}

-We remark that Pareto efficiency of within-household resource allocations follows directly from the fact that the matching is in the core. {This is because the requirement of no permissible blocking coalitions applied on the observed couples implies that there cannot be another feasible household allocation that results in both spouses being better off and at least one spouse being strictly better off than the allocation ($q^m_{m,\sigma(m)}, q^{\sigma(m)}_{m,\sigma(m)}, Q_{m,\sigma(m)}$).} Indeed, if an observed couple is not Pareto efficient, they would always be capable of forming a permissible coalition and would, therefore, block themselves.
+If allocation $\alpha$ is in the core, we say that the corresponding allocation is \textit{stable}.
+Note that Pareto efficiency of within-household resource allocations follows directly from the fact that the matching is in the core. {This is because the requirement of no permissible blocking coalitions applied on the observed couples implies that there cannot be another feasible household allocation that results in both spouses being better off and at least one spouse being strictly better off than the allocation ($q^m_{m,\sigma(m)}, q^{\sigma(m)}_{m,\sigma(m)}, Q_{m,\sigma(m)}$).} Indeed, if an observed couple is not Pareto efficient, they would always be capable of forming a permissible coalition and would, therefore, block themselves.
 This aligns our model within the collective household literature, which was first introduced by \citealp{chiappori1988rational,chiappori1992collective}.